Underdog Fantasy promo code CBSSPORTS2: New play $5, get $50 offer for NFL Week 4, more

 Underdog Fantasy offers a play $5, get $50 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-The Arizona Cardinals clash with the Seattle Seahawks in a key Thursday Night Football matchup between NFC West contenders as they kick off Week 4 of the NFL schedule, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-The Cardinals, who are coming off a 16-15 loss to the 3-0 San Francisco 49ers on Sunday, are tied with the Seahawks and Los Angeles Rams for second at 2-1.
-Seattle is coming off a 44-13 thumping of the New Orleans Saints in Week 3.
+Teams battling for supremacy in the highly-competitive NFC West meet when the Arizona Cardinals take on the Seattle Seahawks on Thursday Night Football.
+The game kicks off the NFL Week 4 schedule, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+Although both teams come into the contest tied at 2-1 for second place in the division, Arizona is coming off a stunning 16-15 defeat at the hands of the 3-0 San Francisco 49ers.
+Seattle, however, cruised to a 44-13 win over the New Orleans Saints on Sunday.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $50 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.